Pricing

 3. Reviewing your evidence in detail.

-4. Completing and submitting the application form.
+4. Completing and submitting your application form.

-7. Booking your Biometrics appointment.
+7. Booking your biometrics appointment.

 9. Informing you of the outcome of your application and advising on any resulting questions.